Benjamin Wrench: Acting career

 Whatever ability he had was slow in ripening, and he had to rehearse for fourteen days the part of Francis in The Stranger before he could be allowed to essay it.
 Mrs. Hannah Henrietta Robinson Taylor (c1757-1837) 21 years his senior, was the co-manager of the Stamford & Nottingham circuit, whom he married (as her third husband) on 9 August 1802 at All Saints' Church, Stamford, she coached him carefully and brought out such ability as he possessed.
 His eldest step-daughter Elizabeth Robinson had married another company actor and co-manager James Robertson on 6 October 1791 and another step-daughter, Mary Henrietta Robinson had married Thomas Manly (Wilson) on 8 August 1801.
 The theatrical partnership lasted just two and a half years, in March 1805 James Robertson announced that Mr Alcock had purchased Mrs Wrench's 'theatrical property'.
 Wrench and Hannah then joined in York the company of Tate Wilkinson, whose praise he obtained, and proceeded to Edinburgh, where with complete success he played Othello, Gossamer, Job Thornberry, and Jeremy Diddler.
 The marriage was a disaster and they later pursued separate careers.
 He had a drink problem and later left his wife in financial difficulties.
 She died in Melton Mowbray in 1837 aged 80.

 When Robert William Elliston in 1804 quit Bath, he was replaced by Wrench, who made his appearance on 5 January 1805 as Gossamer in Laugh When You Can, and Walter in Children in the Wood.
 In the new Bath house Wrench opened on 26 October 1805 as Percy in the Castle Spectre.
 He played during the season Archer in Beaux Stratagem, Orlando, Belcour in The West Indian, and Pedro in The Pilgrim.
-He then returned to York, and while there received an offer from Drury Lane, where he appeared, with the company then temporarily occupying the Lyceum, as ‘Wrench from Bath and York,’ playing on 7 October 1809 Belcour in The West Indianand Tristram Fickle in The Weathercock.
+He then returned to York, and while there received an offer from Drury Lane, where he appeared, with the company then temporarily occupying the Lyceum, as ‘Wrench from Bath and York,’ playing on 7 October 1809 Belcour in The West Indian and Tristram Fickle in The Weathercock.